 I simply cannot think of anyone better to capture the raw beauty and emotion of this day than the unbelievably talented Emma Case Photography.
 Emma has captured some of my most favourite weddings ever to grace the pages of our blog – take a look, you’ll quickly see why.

 “Photography was an area where we really looked for the best.
 Our wedding was not particularly conventional and the location is unusual and amazing.
 We wanted people who would understand our family and our day, and make the best of the setting.
 Emma and Pete were wonderful.
 It was like having an extra pair of close friends there.
 Their shots of our wedding, and of our family and friends, were amazing.
-They made the day even better.”
+They made the day even better.”“The day was intended to be personal and simple, and certainly not commercial.
+Just something for close family and our very closest friends to share.
+We had

 a bigger party for a wider group of friends the following weekend, near our (then) home in Reading.”